Blood Pressure and your body

 How do I know if I have High Blood Pressure?

 A consistent blood pressure reading of 140/90 mmHg or higher is considered high blood pressure.
 You may not know you have high blood pressure, as usually there are no warning signs or symptoms.
-The only way to know if your blood pressure is high, is to have it checked by your GP.
+The only way to know if your blood pressure is high, is to have it checked.
 Therefore, it is very important to have your blood pressure checked once a year

 - Having your blood pressure measured is quick and easy, and can be done by your doctor or nurse.

 - Blood pressure is measured using a special instrument called a sphygmomanometer.
 This involves a cuff being wrapped around your arm just above the elbow, which is then inflated.
 Automatic blood pressure monitors are commonly used.
 In these cases the blood pressure reading appears on a small screen.